What Is A Darning Stitch? Guide To Darning Stitches For Clothing Repair

 This method makes the repair neat and hard to notice.
 Sometimes,

 The hole is trimmed into a square to help the repair blend into the fabric.
 You can even get creative by using different patterns like zigzags or chevrons.
 That’s why darning stitch is so famous.
+But The double darning stitch pattern is most famous for decorative needs.

 The hole is trimmed into a square to help the repair blend into the fabric.